hanzo-labs/exchange-sdk/docs/classes/_order_.order.md

 # Class: Order

-Represents an order that's put in a book
+represents an order that's put in a book

 ## Hierarchy